nharezga/coding-excercise-1/README.md

 #### How to build

- Fork this repository
- Clone your forked repository to your local machine
+ Fork this repository and clone it to your local machine

     mvn clean install